Fordi/recipes/Ranch.md

 1. Crush to a fine powder in mortar and pestle

 ("fine" is important here; you need small particles to encourage a good emulsion).
-If you stop here, and add 4 tbsp of dry milk powder, you've made a packet of dry ranch dressing.
+If you stop here, and add 3 tbsp of dry milk powder, and 1 tbsp butter solids, you've made a packet of dry ranch dressing.

 #### Yolk